6 Beauty Trends That Will Change the Game in 2019January 4, 2019

 Byrdie Beauty exposed the truth last November when they published “The Secret Cosmetic Procedure Almost Every Beauty Editor Gets.2” It turns out that almost everybody gets anti-wrinkle injections, nobody talks about them.

 As the popularity of anti-wrinkle injections spreads, our doctors are seeing the trend shift toward a less frozen look.
-Clients are asking for a little more movement, and beauty editors predict this to be even more popular in 20193.
+Patients are asking for a little more movement, and beauty editors predict this to be even more popular in 20193.
 Our Registered Nurse Kellie Kemppanien is a fan of this trend, “that’s how we roll,” she says, “it’s why people like us, because we don’t overdo their faces.
 It’s better to wait two weeks and add a few units if needed than to add too much and wait for it to wear off.”

-She added that more of her clients are asking for more movement; “If you’re talking to someone and your face doesn’t move, you miss so much.
+She added that more of her patients are asking for more movement; “If you’re talking to someone and your face doesn’t move, you miss so much.
 And if you add too much [anti-wrinkle product] to the forehead, your eyebrows sit too low and you end up looking tired.
 More people are realising that.”

 This more natural look can be achieved by using fewer units with more frequent treatments.
 According to our Clinical Director Dr Garry Cussell, there is an added benefit to this.
 Anti-wrinkle injections work by neutralising the proteins on the nerve endings of relevant muscles, he says.
 These nerve proteins gradually rebuild themselves, which makes the effects of anti-wrinkle injections wear off.
 If you return for treatment before the proteins have completely rebuilt, you can achieve a cumulative effect and you’ll eventually require fewer units for the same result.
 At Rejuvenation Clinics of Australia we have a loyalty program to help you achieve this cumulative effect.